Register for our New Support Group for Men

 My continued focus is in building a non-profit facility for people to strengthen their minds, heal their hearts, and grow spiritually.
 I am doing this by offering one on one counselling and coaching.
 I also offer workshops on strengthening the mind and educating people about their minds.
 I offer group meetings for specific common mental illnesses like depression and anxiety.
 I am working on another thesis.
 This one is a theory of mind, that expands upon the past five decades of psychological theories by adding eastern knowledge.
 I am creating a new mind map, showing all the developmental phases of a healthy mind.

 Fiona was born and raised in Wuhan, a city where censorship is still implemented and mandated, and this is where her interest in free speech and social issues first began.
 She has decided to dedicate her research area, in both Vancouver and Toronto, to the history and development of free speech.
 She is particularly interested in protecting section 2(b) Freedom of Expression in the Canadian Charter of Rights and Freedom.
 Fiona is a licensed Paralegal with the Law Society of Ontario and joins us with a Master of Arts in Criminology and a Bachelor of Arts in Sociology.
 She is also an avid NBA fan and has a tattoo of Steph Curry and Dwyane Wade on her right arm.
 To conclude with her all-time favourite quote from George Orwell, “If liberty means anything at all, it means the right to tell people what they do not want to hear.”

-To register, please complete the following form and indicate your consent below.
+To register, please complete the following form and select the program #3 Men’s Support Group (National).
 In registering, you are agreeing to join meetings with both video and audio, to provide notice of changes to your contact information and you are deemed to have agreed to our CCMF Vancouver Support Group Confidentiality and Consent Policy.